Swiss National Bank Has $608.98 Million Holdings in NextEra Energy, Inc. (NYSE:NEE)

 In other NextEra Energy news, EVP Miguel Arechabala sold 22,272 shares of the firm’s stock in a transaction on Wednesday, December 1st.
 The shares were sold at an average price of $87.00, for a total value of $1,937,664.00.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, EVP Ronald R. Reagan sold 4,545 shares of the firm’s stock in a transaction on Friday, November 19th.
 The shares were sold at an average price of $88.00, for a total transaction of $399,960.00.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders sold 101,448 shares of company stock valued at $8,870,498.
 0.38% of the stock is owned by insiders.

 Several equities research analysts have commented on NEE shares.
-BMO Capital Markets increased their price objective on shares of NextEra Energy from $89.00 to $98.00 and gave the company an “outperform” rating in a research note on Wednesday, December 8th.
-Morgan Stanley raised their price target on shares of NextEra Energy from $82.00 to $84.00 and gave the stock an “equal weight” rating in a research note on Tuesday, December 21st.
+Morgan Stanley increased their price objective on shares of NextEra Energy from $82.00 to $84.00 and gave the company an “equal weight” rating in a research note on Tuesday, December 21st.
+BMO Capital Markets raised their price target on shares of NextEra Energy from $89.00 to $98.00 and gave the stock an “outperform” rating in a research note on Wednesday, December 8th.
 Finally, Seaport Res Ptn restated a “buy” rating on shares of NextEra Energy in a research note on Tuesday, October 19th.
 Two research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, NextEra Energy presently has a consensus rating of “Buy” and a consensus target price of $88.00.

 NextEra Energy Profile